bmaland/spaceswarm/README.md

 A simple arcade game created with pygame.

+Keys:

+Mouse to aim/shoot, P for pause, Q for quit, M for mute.

 For code, issues, or suggestions for improvement, visit the project site at http://github.com/bmaland/spaceswarm

 # Instructions

-Tested with Python 2.6.6.
-Should work with 2.7.x, not sure about 3.x.
+Tested with Python 2.5 and 2.6.
+Should work with 2.7.
+Untested on 3.x.
 The only dependency except Python is pygame.
 Install it through your package manager, or download from http://pygame.org/download.shtml.
-Only tested with version 1.9.1, but older releases might also work.
+Only tested with pygame 1.9.1, but older releases might also work.
 Next, simply run spaceswarm.py.
 Have fun!

 ## Mac OS X